cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby/C4_Ruby-Part-3.md

 Output
 ```
-> My name is Clifford.
+> Hey, my name is Clifford.
 > I am a dog.
 > My fur color is red.
 ```